dustinpfister/blog_posts/_posts/threejs-buffer-geometry-attributes-position.md

 ### Version Numbers matter

 When I made these source code examples, and first wrote this post I was using revision 127 of threejs.
+I do come around to doing a little editing of these posts now and then, and the last time I check that everything was working okay I was using r140.

 ## 1 - Basic example of the position attribute of a buffer geometry